Master of Education in Sport and Wellness Leadership

 The program consists of 10 courses totaling 30 graduate hours and can be completed in 20 months.
 Two courses are offered in each of five consecutive terms (fall, spring, summer, fall and spring).
 Courses are scheduled for two 8-week sessions each fall and spring.
 Summer courses will run the entire summer sessions.
 All coursework is delivered online.

 What are program tuition and fees?

 Are there graduate assistantships available?

 Graduate assistantships are available in the KIN Department, the HPU Wellness Program and Athletics.
 Stipends vary but they are renewable for the 20-month program duration.
 These positions are competitive and require a separate application.
 Awards are made prior to the fall semester of course enrollment.

-What are the curriculum and schedule of course offerings?
+What are the curriculum and schedule of the courses offered?